Britain's Brexit minister tells EU: it is time to speed up talks

-“This is, as we have engaged in that dialogue toward the end date of October, a real offer to get us across the line,” Raab told a parliamentary committee.
+“This is, as we have engaged in that dialogue towards the end date of October, a real offer to get us across the line,” Raab told a parliamentary committee.

 “We need to see the same kind of energy and substantive engagement in the weeks ahead and if we get that ... energy, that flexibility and pragmatism we will get a deal,” he added.